codacy/docs/docs/organizations/using-a-coding-standard.md

 The organization coding standard helps you ensure that Codacy analyzes multiple repositories with the same tool and code pattern settings.
 For example, you can use the organization coding standard to ensure that all your repositories and teams are following the same security rules or coding conventions.

-If a coding standard does not include a tool, any pre-existing repository settings for that tool are not modified by the coding standard.
+If a coding standard doesn't include a tool, any pre-existing repository settings for that tool aren't modified by the coding standard.

 When you customize the tools or code patterns of a repository that follows the coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.